Playa del Carmen cave diving guided tours

 During the last ice age, ocean levels were 100 feet/30 meters lower than today.
 Approximately 18.000 years ago the ice began to melt and the ocean eventually rose to its current level, flooding the passages and creating a massive network of subterranean rivers unlike anywhere else on Earth.

-It is very important never to touch or disturb anything in the caverns, especially something of an archeological nature.
+It is very important never to touch or disturb anything in the caverns, especially something of an archaeological nature.

 Today adventurous full cave divers can safely visit this enchanted and awesome place!!!